 Conclusion

 In the present investigation which included 30 genotypes of rice was carried out in order to study the nature and amount of variability, heritability and genetic advance for 15 quantitative characters.
-On the basis of mean performance, high plot yield were exhibited by the genotypes RNR 50015 and RNR 50025.
+On the basis of mean performance, high plot yield was exhibited by the genotypes RNR 50015 and RNR 50025.
 Analysis of variance among 30 genotypes showed significant difference for all characters studied.
 Highest genotypic coefficient of variation (GCV) & phenotypic coefficient variation (PCV) was observed for number of grains per panicle, plot yield and number of productive tillers per plant.
 High estimates of heritability were observed for number of grains per panicle, head rice recovery.
 High genetic advance were observed for number of grains per panicle, plot yield indicating predominance of additive gene effects and effective selection for the improvement of these characters.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)